 Hier wird Bier gebraut und auch getrunken.

-St. James near the monastery Kreuzberg
+St. James at the monastery Kreuzberg

 A Way of the Cross leads from the monastery to the top of the mountain.
 The last stop are these three distinctive crosses.